cotteux/RGproxy/README.md

 # RGproxy
-Nomadnet page to navigate to the Gemini Protocol with this simple proxy
+Nomadnet page to navigate to the Gemini and Gopher Protocol with this simple proxy

 ## Install
-- copy rgproxy.mu to your nomadnet folder .nomadnet/storage/pages/
+- copy rgproxy.mu and gopher.mu to your nomadnet folder .nomadnet/storage/pages/
 - add in the config.yaml file
-- don't forget to make it executable with chmod +x rgproxy.mu
+- don't forget to make it executable with chmod +x rgproxy.mu and gopher.mu

 ## Features
 - one level back